tblite/tblite/doc/api/fortran.rst

 Users of ``mpi_f08`` pass ``comm%MPI_VAL``, users of the older ``mpi`` module pass the communicator directly.

 The library reduces the density dependent potential in every self-consistent iteration, so all ranks follow the same SCF trajectory and end up with the same wavefunction.
-The integral and core Hamiltonian matrices are reduced once after they are built, the diagonalization is then performed redundantly on every rank.
+The integral and core Hamiltonian matrices are reduced once after they are built, the diagonalization is distributed if ScaLAPACK is available and performed redundantly on every rank otherwise, see :ref:`scalapack`.
 A failure on any rank is made visible to all of them, a rank leaving a collective on its own would deadlock the remaining ones.
 ``ceh_singlepoint`` supports the same distribution.
 *tblite* neither initializes nor finalizes MPI, this remains the responsibility of the caller.